bucketfish0000/chess_godeep/README.md

 Updated logs.

 Added custom dataloaders class to project(`dataloader.py`).
-Instead of using batches, 10 different dataloaders are created for the sake of convenient random choosing of training/testing set in 10-F CV
+Instead of using batches, 10 different dataloaders are created for the sake of convenient random choosing of training/testing set in 10-F CV.

+Fitting is still very bad at this point.

 Loss function changed to L1.
 Still no idea about other hyperparams.

+Added txt file that contains test losses of each training loop.

+Saved model and params to directory.
+To load:

+    model = torch.load('model.pth')
+    model = models.vgg16()
+    model.load_state_dict(torch.load('model_weights.pth'))
+    model.eval()

 ------